NodeBE4/opinion/_posts/2022-07-11-EnclavedMicrostate.md

 I assume it's derived from the Japanese pronunciation, where 'oo' and 'ou' are essentially the same sound (ō) rendered differently.
 It's similar to the 'o' in 'more' when spoken with a British accent.

+----- __611.11__ -----2022-07-23 02:50:09+08:00:

+Troi was supposed to have three breasts.
+Allegedly the only reason she didn't was that Jeri Taylor asked where the third one would even go.